 In addition, APIs protect patient information from malicious malware and viruses and ensure health information falls into the right hands.

-APIs ensure developers build innovative applications more efficiently through its strict guidelines while reducing the risks of data breaches, cybercrimes, and security errors.
+APIs ensure developers build innovative applications more efficiently through their strict guidelines while reducing the risks of data breaches, cybercrimes, and security errors.

 APIs enable patients to access electronic health records in new, innovative, and safer ways.
-It also helps healthcare providers private patient information with consumers and other specialists securely and efficiently.
+It allows healthcare providers to privately access patient information.

 Healthcare companies often share information from one party to the other.
 An application responsible for interacting and exchanging data can eat up a lot of space.